krispenney/face-swap/README.md

 # face-swap

-This project is an experiment with face detection and image manipulation.
+This project is an ongoing experiment with face detection and image manipulation.

 ## Dependencies
 * <a href="http://www.numpy.org" target="_blank">numpy</a>